Roman Catholic relief bills: Ireland

-The eighteenth century
+The 18th century

-After the Catholics had vainly protested against the Bill "To Prevent the Further Growth of Popery" of 1704, their protests ceased.
+After the Catholics had vainly protested against the bill "To Prevent the Further Growth of Popery" of 1704, their protests ceased.
 The tide turned.
 The Irish Parliament became less bigoted, and after 1750 or thereabouts no more penal laws were passed.

-Claiming powers which it did not possess, the British Parliament asserted and exercised the right to legislate for Ireland, treated the Irish Parliament with disdain, and in the interests of English manufacturers imposed commercial restrictions on Irish trade.
+The British Parliament asserted and exercised the right to legislate for Ireland, treated the Irish Parliament with disdain, and in the interests of English manufacturers imposed commercial restrictions on Irish trade.
 Dissatisfied with their English friends, the Irish Protestants turned to their own Catholic countrymen.

 Dr. Curry, a Dublin physician, Mr. Wyse of Waterford, and Mr. Charles O'Connor, formed, in 1759, a Catholic Association, which was to meet at Dublin, correspond with representative Catholics in the country, and watch over Catholic interests.
 The new association was chiefly manned by Dublin merchants.
 Under its auspices, a loyal address was presented to the viceroy, and another to George III on his accession to the throne.